 Diana Kelly Levey has been sharing her expertise with freelance writers as an assigning editor on staff for magazines and websites, sitting on a panel for "How to Pitch Editors" for the American Society of Journalists & Authors, and mentoring friends and college graduates on how to be successful with freelance writing for over 10 years.

-Her goal for her freelance online courses is to teach students of all levels how to follow their passions and start thriving freelance writing careers, or, take their careers to the next level and become full-time freelancers.
+Her goal for her freelance online courses is to teach students of all levels how to follow their passions and start thriving freelance writing careers, learn how to find paying clients and freelance writing jobs, and learn how to take their careers to the next level and become full-time freelancers.

 Diana's course includes insider knowledge you won't get from other freelance writing courses because she's worked on staff in the New York City publishing industry for 15 years.

 Besides writing and teaching, Diana’s favorite things include: coffee, naps, travel, beaches, red wine, dark chocolate, Swedish fish, reading, running, dancing, playing with her dog, telling inspiring stories, and making people (especially her husband) laugh.

 Email Diana with questions about the course and your sample email pitch before you send it to an editor.